yotambraun/VisualInsight/README.md

 ## Overview

-VisualInsight is a simple document-analyzer solution that:
+VisualInsight is a simple image-analysis solution that:

 1. Lets you upload an image (JPG/PNG) via the Streamlit interface.
 2. Sends the image to Google Generative AI (Gemini) for an analysis prompt.